Dallara DW12: Manufacturer aero kits (2015–2017)

-Mk.
-III: Second facelift - Universal Aero Kit (2018–2023)
+IR–18 Universal Aero Kit (UAK-18) (2018–2027)

-In March 2017, IndyCar Series announced that the DW12 would receive a redesign and facelift of its aerodynamic system, with all cars to run identical aero kits at all races starting in 2018.
-Codenamed UAK18 (Universal Aero Kit 2018), the base Dallara safety cell design would remain as-was: however, several components, including the airbox and rear-wheel guards, would be removed.
-The latter were removed as research showed that they were largely ineffective in reducing large crashes and would often break easily, as would other extraneous winglets.
-The new kits are designed to ensure that more downforce comes from ground effects than the wings, and the visuals were inspired by classic Indy car designs from the 1980s and 1990s.
-In addition, teams will save money as they will no longer have to buy different base undertray chassis strictly for superspeedways such as Indianapolis: now, the same chassis can accommodate aero kits for both road/street/short oval courses and the longer ovals.
+In March 2017, the IndyCar Series announced that the DW12 would receive a redesign and facelift of its aerodynamic system, with all cars running a universal aero kit starting in 2018.
+Named the UAK-18 (Universal Aero Kit 2018), the base Dallara Safety Cell chassis would remain as-was: however, several components, including the airbox and rear-wheel guards, would be removed.
+The latter were jettisoned as research and on-track results indicated that they were largely ineffective in reducing large crashes and would often break easily, as would other extraneous winglets.
+The new kits were designed to ensure that more downforce comes from ground effects than the wings, and the visuals were inspired by classic Indy car designs from the 1980s and 1990s.
+In addition, teams would save money as they no longer have to buy different base undertray chassis strictly for superspeedways such as Indianapolis.
+The same chassis can accommodate aero kits for both road/street/short oval courses and the longer ovals.

 For the cockpit section, all IndyCar Series entrants began to utilize the all-new Cosworth CCW Mk2 steering wheel and also-new Configurable Display Unit 4.3 display dashes.
 Due to cost reasons, several smaller IndyCar Series teams (including part-timer and Indianapolis 500-only) still carried over the Pi Research Sigma Wheel digital display for one more season.
 The driver seats are slightly reprofiled to improve driver comfort as well as modifications such as a slight increase of cockpit length and width to better accommodate driver body height and weight.
-IndyCar Series was also in talks on the use of cockpit protection for the 2019 season such as aeroscreen to avoid fatal crashes such as that of Justin Wilson in 2015.
+IndyCar Series was also in talks on the use of cockpit protection for the 2019 season such as the aeroscreen to avoid fatal crashes such as that of Justin Wilson in 2015.
 The aeroscreen was tested by Scott Dixon at ISM Raceway on February 9, 2018 and then by Josef Newgarden at Indianapolis Motor Speedway on April 30, 2018.

-The initial new cockpit protection called "Advanced Frontal Protection" made its debut at the 2019 Indianapolis 500, while the new radical cockpit protection will be introduced for 2020 season and the new device will be a combination of aeroscreen and Halo, developed by Red Bull Advanced Technologies.
+The initial new cockpit protection called "Advanced Frontal Protection" made its debut at the 2019 Indianapolis 500, while the new radical Aeroscreen cockpit protection was introduced for 2020 season developed by Red Bull Advanced Technologies.